 In 2015 the Latvijas balzams AS carried out a reorganization by way of merger with Daugavgrivas 7 SIA.
-Daugavgrivas 7 SIA was a defendant in the lawsuit against Interjeru iekārtošanas un restaurācijas firma "lerosme" SIA.
+Daugavgrivas 7 SIA was a defendant in the lawsuit against Interjeru iekārtošanas un restaurācijas firma "Ierosme" SIA.
 The claim relates to construction work done for a total amount of EUR 248 thousand, including fines and interest.
 Daugavgrivas 7 SIA has filed the counter claim for the compensation of losses for the total amount of EUR 882 thousand.
-LB joined as a defendant in the lawsuit against Interjeru iekārtošanas un restaurācijas firma "lerosme" SIA as a limited liability company Daugavgrivas 7 legal successor.
+LB joined as a defendant in the lawsuit against Interjeru iekārtošanas un restaurācijas firma "Ierosme" SIA as a limited liability company Daugavgrivas 7 legal successor.

-On 14 October 2016 the Latvian Supreme Court ruled Interjeru iekārtošanas un restaurācijas firma "lerosme" SIA claim against LB for debt of EUR 111 thousand and the amount of penalty of EUR 75 thousand of the recovery, and LB counterclaim against Interjeru iekārtošanas un restaurācijas firma "Ierosme" SIA for damages of EUR 882 thousand and offsetting and judged to dismiss both claims.
+On 14 October 2016 the Latvian Supreme Court ruled Interjeru iekārtošanas un restaurācijas firma "Ierosme" SIA claim against LB for debt of EUR 111 thousand and the amount of penalty of EUR 75 thousand of the recovery, and LB